Birational motives, I: pure birational motives: Chow birational motives and locally abelian schemes

-\begin{rks} a) Of course the functor $\iota\circ j$ is not a tensor functor (since its image is not closed under tensor product).\\ b) In particular, the inclusion functor $\iota$ has the left-adjoint-left inverse $j\circ \Albv$.
-This is a birational version of Murre's results for effective Chow motives (\cite{murre}, \cite[\S 2.1]{murre2}, see also \cite[\S 4]{scholl}, and in the triangulated context \cite[\S 3.4]{voetri}).
-Beware however that we have taken the opposite to the usual convention for the variance of Chow motives (our functor $X\mapsto h(X)$ is covariant rather than contravariant), so the direction of arrows has to be reversed with respect to Murre's work. \end{rks}
+\begin{rks} a) Of course the functor $\iota\circ j$ is not a tensor functor (since its image is not closed under tensor product).\\ b) In particular, the inclusion functor $\iota$ has the left adjoint $j\circ \Albv$.
+This is a birational version of Murre's results for effective Chow motives (\cite{murre}, \cite[\S 2.1]{murre2}, see also \cite[\S 4]{scholl}).
+Beware however that we have taken the opposite to usual convention for the variance of Chow motives (our functor $X\mapsto h(X)$ is covariant rather than contravariant), so the direction of arrows has to be reversed with respect to Murre's work. \end{rks}